markets/star-crusade/README.md

 # Star Crusade 🚀

-> A retro game built with HTML & JavaScript, pair-programmed with ChatGPT 🤖
+> A retro game built with HTML & JavaScript, pair-programmed with ChatGPT and Copilot 🤖

 Welcome to Star Crusade, an epic space adventure that will take you to the furthest reaches of the galaxy.
 In this game, you'll take on the role of a brave starship captain, leading your crew on a mission to save the galaxy from an ancient evil that threatens to destroy everything in its path.